haraka/haraka-plugin-geoip/README.md

     distance: 1539    // in kilometers
     range:    [ 3479299040, 3479299071 ],

-`connect.geoip` also adds entries like this to your logs:
+`geoip` also adds entries like this to your logs:

-    [connect.geoip] US
+    [geoip] US
-    [connect.geoip] US, WA
+    [geoip] US, WA
-    [connect.geoip] US, WA, Seattle
+    [geoip] US, WA, Seattle
-    [connect.geoip] US, WA, Seattle, 1319km
+    [geoip] US, WA, Seattle, 1319km

 Calculating the distance requires the public IP of this mail server.
 This may be the IP that Haraka is bound to.
-If not, make sure that `utils.get_public_ip` can figure it out (via STUN or in `smtp.ini`).
+If not, make sure that `utils.get_public_ip` can figure it out (automatically via STUN or manually specified in `smtp.ini`).

 # CONFIG

 - distance

-Perform the geodesic distance calculations.
+Performs geodesic distance calculations.
 Calculates the distance "as the crow flies" from the remote mail server.

 This calculation requires a 'from' IP address.
 This will typically be the